linkdotnet/ts-stringoperations/README.md

-# String Operations for TypeSCript
+# String Operations for TypeScript

 This library implements some basic string algorithm.